 - Cook at 180°C for 10-12 minutes.
 Shaking halfway through cooking.

-- Serve topped with grated Parmesan (optional).
+- Serve topped with 3 tablespoon Parmesan (optional).

 - Add some extra flavour by cooking some fresh cranberries at the same time as the sprouts.